 Dr Guendelman is Professor of the Graduate Division and Founder of the Wallace Center for Maternal and Child Health at the School of Public Health.
 She currently advises students in the Maternal, Child and Adolescent Health Program and chairs several MCAH capstone projects.
 Funded by Packard Foundation, she currently leads a study for the Wallace Center examining Google search behaviors on family planning in the US and selected states.
 Sylvia is also involved in a study of the multiple determinants of preterm labor and preterm birth among women in San Francisco and a binational study of access to care for undocumented immigrants in Mexico and the US.
-She currently consults for John Snow International on a project on digital health use by mothers and pregnant women.
 Additionally, she serves on the UC Task Force for the California Health Benefits Review Program (CHBRP) in the analyses of health bills; is member of the California chapter of the March of Dimes MCH committee, and is on the editorial board of the Maternal and Child Health Journal.